 Under previous guidance, anyone currently having chemotherapy or who had very recently finished treatment was considered 'extremely clinically vulnerable' and required to shield.
 This link gives details of who is considered to be at higher risk.

-Although the shielding requirement has been lifted, we recognise that many people in our community may have particular concerns and questions about whether they still need to take particular precautions in order to stay safe.
+We recognise that many people in our community may have particular concerns and questions about whether they still need to take particular precautions in order to stay safe.

 The following links for each region around the UK give information and advice which may be helpful if you are worried, as well as any local support that is available.